encode/httpx/docs/advanced.md

 ## Monitoring download progress

-If you need to monitor download progress, you can stream with using `response.last_raw_chunk_size` property.
+If you need to monitor download progress of large responses, you can use stream and the `response.last_raw_chunk_size` property.

-For example, you can build a nice progress bar using the `tqdm` library:
+For example, showing a progress bar using the [`tqdm`](https://github.com/tqdm/tqdm) library while a response is being downloaded could be done like this…

 ```python
 import tempfile